cetz-package/cetz/README.md

 ## Testing

 This package comes with some unit tests under the `tests` directory.
 To run all tests you can run the `just test` target.

-You need to have ImageMagick installed on your system, which is needed for image comparison.
+You need to have [`typst-test`](https://github.com/tingerrr/typst-test/) in your `PATH`: `cargo install typst-test --git https://github.com/tingerrr/typst-test`.

-### Windows
-If you are using the [Chocolatey](https://chocolatey.org/) package manager, you can install imagemagick using `choco install imagemagick`.
-Otherwise download and install a matching package from the [ImageMagick](https://imagemagick.org/script/download.php) website.

 ## Projects using CeTZ
 - [circuitypst](https://github.com/fenjalien/circuitypst) A port of [circuitikz](https://github.com/circuitikz/circuitikz) to Typst.